helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 ## Overview

-In the Data JDBC declarative approach, application code defines database operations as methods on an annotated Java interface.
+With the Data JDBC declarative programming model, you define database operations as methods on an annotated Java interface.
 Each method specifies its SQL, parameters, return type, and mapping requirements.
-Helidon validates the contract and generates the repository implementation during compilation.
+Helidon validates the contract and generates the repository implementation at compile time.

-Generated repositories use the public `JdbcClient` API to execute their operations, so an application can combine the declarative and imperative programming models.
-A repository works well when a fixed set of SQL operations forms an application API and validation during compilation is valuable.
-Use [`JdbcClient`](imperative.md) when the application selects SQL at runtime.
+Generated repositories use the public `JdbcClient` API to execute their operations, so you can combine the declarative and imperative programming models.
+Use a repository when a fixed set of SQL operations forms an application API and compile-time validation is useful.
+Use [`JdbcClient`](imperative.md) when your application selects SQL at runtime.

-Before defining a repository, add the runtime dependency and JDBC driver described in [Maven Coordinates](README.md#maven-coordinates).
+Before defining a repository, add the runtime dependency and JDBC driver described in [Maven Coordinates](data-jdbc.md#maven-coordinates).
 Configure a JDBC client and prepare the database schema.

 > [!NOTE]
 > Helidon Data JDBC is an incubating feature.
 It is not production ready.
 Its